MartinPerry/LuaWrapperCpp/README.md

 Description of other files:

-`LuaWrapperCpp.h` main file to include the wrapper.
+`LuaWrapperCpp.h` is the main file to include the wrapper.

-`LuaCallbacks.h` is main part of the wrapper.
+`LuaCallbacks.h` contains main part of the wrapper.
 It contains templated meethods that are called from Lua,  methods binded to Lua metamethods like `__gc`, `__index`, `__newindex`, `__tostring` etc. and constructors for Lua classes.

-`LuaFunctionWrapper.h` is a static class wrapping Lua methods with a templated methods.
-This way, you can call "generic" `get` / `set` methods and in background, correct Lua methods are called (`lua_tounsigned`, `lua_tonumber` etc.).
+`LuaFunctionWrapper.h` contains a static class wrapping Lua methods with a templated methods.
+This way, you can call "generic"
+`get` / `set` methods and in background, correct Lua methods are called (`lua_tounsigned`, `lua_tonumber` etc.).

-`LuaClassBind.h` is a helper class for binding C++ class to Lua.
+`LuaClassBind.h` contains a helper class for binding C++ class to Lua.
 Its content is used to build C++ class representation that can be directly binded to Lua callbacks.

-`LuaUtils.h` is a helper class with static helper methods.
+`LuaUtils.h` contains a helper class with static helper methods.

-`LuaTypes.h` helper typedefs
+`LuaTypes.h` contains helper typedefs

 `LuaMacros.h` contains helper macros to reduce size of the code.
 Some of these macros can be user-defined to change default behaviour.